 Fast train connections become more and more important for traveling within the province.

-Since July 2018 Kunming have a Fast train connection with Dali (about 2 hours) and Lijiang (about 4 hours).
+Kunming have a Fast train connection with Dali (about 2 hours) to Lijiang (about 4 hours) and since November 2023 to Shangri-La (about 7 hours).
 There are 33 trains per day in both directions.
 There aren't any night trains.

 Since 2022 there is also a Fast train connection between the mean cities in Laos and Kunming.

-From April 2023 starts a Fast train connection between Hongkong and Kunming.
+Since April 2023 a Fast train connect Hongkong and Kunming.

 A railroad connects Kunming and Guilin, around 900 km east of Kunming.

 Kunming can also be reached by train from central China via Guiyang in the province Guizhou.
 From the province north of Kunming, Sichuan, a railway track leads from Chengdu to Kunming.